HeliosLang/compiler/README.md

  * `ByteArray`: `#abcdef0123456789` (i.e. pound symbol followed by a lower-case hexadecimal sequence)

 ### List types
 For now Plutus-Light only offers one builtin container type: lists.
-(We might offer a builtin map type at some point in the future).
+(We might implement a Map type at some point in the future).

 The syntax for list types and literal list expressions is the same as in Golang:
 ```golang